Shrimpig/llvm_passes/README.md

 ## Directories

-* DIE: this is just a template for LLVM Module passes
+* **DIE**: this is just a template for LLVM Module passes
-* dbgIR: encoding IR information into binary, so that you can use `addr2line` to find corresponding IR instruction for each binary address
+* **dbgIR**: encoding IR information into binary, so that you can use `addr2line` to find corresponding IR instruction for each binary address